semaphoreui/semaphore-docs/src/administration-guide/installation/binary-file.md

 # Binary file

 <div class="warning">
-  Python, Ansible and Git should be installed on your system.
+  Ansible and Git should be installed on your system.
 </div>

 Look into the [manual installation](installation_manually.md) on how to set-up your Python/Ansible/Systemd environment!